Revisiting boundary-driven non-equilibrium Markov dynamics in arbitrary potentials via supersymmetric quantum mechanics and explicit large deviations at various levels: Kemeny convergence times towards the Fokker-Planck steady states

 \subsection{Translation for the Kemeny convergence time $ \tau_*$ towards the non-equilibrium steady state $ \rho_*^{noneq}(x)$}

-Since the excited energies coincide ${\hat E}_n =E_n$ (Eq. \ref{phinviaQ}), the spectral Kemeny time $ \tau^{Spectral}_* $ needed to converge towards the non-equilibrium steady state $ \rho_*^{noneq}(x)$ coincides with Eq. \ref{tauhatspectral}
+Since the excited energies coincide ${\hat E}_n =E_n$ (Eq. \eqref{phinviaQ}), the spectral Kemeny time $ \tau^{Spectral}_* $ needed to converge towards the non-equilibrium steady state $ \rho_*^{noneq}(x)$ coincides with Eq. \eqref{tauhatspectral}

-So one can translate Eq. \ref{tauhatspace} by replacing the dual potential ${\hat U}(x) = - U(x) + \ln D(x) $ of Eq. \ref{Uxhat} in order to write the Kemeny time in terms of spatial integrals involving the the initial potential $U(x)$ and the diffusion coefficient
+So one can translate Eq. \eqref{tauhatspace} by replacing the dual potential ${\hat U}(x) = - U(x) + \ln D(x) $ of Eq. \eqref{Uxhat} in order to write the Kemeny time in terms of spatial integrals involving the the original potential $U(x)$ and the diffusion coefficient